Blow flies are an assorted group of flies that range in size from approximately 6 to 14 mm in length.

 In general, this group has a metallic sheen to the bodies in varied colors depending on the species ranging from green to orange to copper.
 Blow flies occur throughout the lower 48 states, especially in the Colorado region, and many other areas throughout the world.

-The most successful control of blow flies is typically sanitation related.
+The most successful control of blow flies is typically sanitation-related.
 Removal and proper disposal of garbage, carcasses and other potential breeding materials is the best method of limiting blow fly populations.
 Livestock, especially sheep, require special procedures and precautions to limit complications associated with blow flies.
 Call us today if you are concerned about blow flies.
 We are Colorado Springs best pest control specialists.